-A new 4-week Easter bible study on why Jesus is worthy of worship.
+A new 4-week Bible study on why Jesus is worthy of worship.
 Students will explore Jesus the creator, teacher, peacemaker, and more.

 This item, like all our resources, is only available as a download.

 One Year Youth Curriculum, Volume 3